 The finale also revealed that Bryce only got three months probation following his rape trial.
 While fans thought he got off easily we now know, thanks to the trailer, that Bryce has been murdered.
 “Who killed Bryce Walker?” is now the key question.

 Netflix has released an official synopsis: “Eight months after preventing Tyler from committing an unthinkable act at Spring Fling, Clay, Tony, Jessica, Alex, Justin and Zach find ways to shoulder the burden of the coverup together while helping Tyler move toward recovery.
 But when the aftermath of a tumultuous homecoming game culminates in the disappearance of a football player, and Clay finds himself under police scrutiny, it’s up to a shrewd outsider to steer the group through an investigation that threatens to lay bare everyone’s deepest secrets.
 The stakes are raised as the consequences of even the most well-intended can alter a life forever.”

 The season will also feature the main cast’s graduation.

-At the beginning of July this year, Netflix confirmed that it had edited 13 a suicide scene after consulting experts.
-When the show was released there was a debate over whether it showed too much.
+At the beginning of July this year, Netflix confirmed that it had edited 13 Reason Why’s suicide scene after consulting experts.
+When the show was released, there was a debate over whether the sequence showed too much.